Error Handling

 |---|---|---|---|

-36003 | SIGNALING_RECOVERY_REQUIRED | SDK reconnects signaling and reattaches active calls | Show short interruption state; wait for call reattach or final hangup |
+⚠️ 36003 | SIGNALING_RECOVERY_REQUIRED | SDK reconnects signaling and reattaches active calls | Show short interruption state; wait for call reattach or call termination. source indicates the trigger: probe, request, peer_failure, or no_rtp |

-36004 | MEDIA_RECOVERY_REQUIRED | SDK attempts ICE restart without reconnecting the socket | Show media reconnecting indicator; keep call UI active until recovery or final hangup |
+⚠️ 36004 | MEDIA_RECOVERY_REQUIRED | SDK attempts ICE restart without reconnecting the socket | Show media reconnecting indicator; keep call UI active until recovery or call termination |

 OPEN, but no signaling bytes are flowing after a network interface change, VPN change, NAT timeout, or proxy/load-balancer drop.
 The SDK decides one recovery path:

-- If signaling is unhealthy, it reconnects the WebSocket and reattaches active calls.
+- If signaling is unhealthy, it reconnects the WebSocket and reattaches active calls (

-- It does not run both recovery paths at the same time.
+MEDIA_RECOVERY_REQUIRED). - It does not run both recovery paths at the same time.

-callUpdate, telnyx.ready, warning, or final hangup before cleaning up the UI.
+Your application should keep the current call visible, show a reconnecting/degraded state, and wait for the next callUpdate, telnyx.ready, warning, or final hangup before cleaning up the UI.

 Call Termination Data